 Costs: $20 – $27/ hour | Rebate: IHC

-In recent years we have seen a huge increase in families exploring the solution of a nanny.
+In recent years we have seen a huge increase in families exploring the solution of a nannies as an alternative solutions for childcare.
 As someone who has worked extensively in the industry, I find the biggest obstacle for families is the education around how to engage the service of a Nanny and this can, unfortunately, result in a bit of a black market with many girls being paid cash in hand, below minimum wage.
 Thanks to large peak bodies like the Australian Nanny Association and the Nanny Pilot Programme rebate (now replaced with the new IHC rebate) we are witnessing more and more families using a nanny and engaging properly.
 These rebates and services are making it clear and easy for families to engage the services of a nanny.

 There are a number of options for finding a nanny by engaging in professional services or doing the work yourself.
 You could DIY recruiting on platforms like FAB or Juggle street but it’s important to know that these candidates aren’t verified to the level you would find going down the path of an agency.
 Agencies are also a great way to ensure things are all set up professionally and legally between both parties but obviously, it will come in at a higher cost.